Vtr0/notes/README.md

 git pull origin main
 ```

-### merge new branch (template branch) to the main branch and delete the template branch
+### Merge new branch (template branch) to the main branch and delete the template branch
 ```
 # check branches that already merged and not merged to current branch, which is "main"
 git branch --merged